andreasdominik/SnipsGoogleTTS/README.md

 The first argument is the language code; all other args will be concatenated as text to be spoken.

+#### Caching and voices:
 All generated audio files will be added to the cache.
 Therefore the `say`-command can be used to explicitly add sentences to the cache (Snips will make no on-line requests for already cached sentences).

-If you want to change the voice, the must be deleted.
+If you want to change the voice for a language (this can be configured in the script `ttsREST.sh`), the cache for this language must be deleted.

 ### 3. Prepare the environment for the google API